oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 They are typically duos.
 WELLPan is the chiller in this duo, while ToshyFEN is the more active one.
 ToshyFEN is the motivator to WELLPan to get him to do something.

-In this duo, they could actually destroy the entire cast of MVS due to their sheer physical strength.
+In this duo, they could actually destroy the entire cast of MWS due to their sheer physical strength.
 ToshyFEN would likely be the one to start it, and he would drag WELLPan into this madness.
 ToshyFEN would also probably stick WELLPan to his back, and bring him along.

 #airconditioner